nicobrenner/commandjobs/README.md

     2. Run the Docker container (make sure you've setup your OpenAI API key in your `.env` file - see [Configuration](#configuration) section below):

-        - `docker-compose -f docker/docker-compose.yml run app`
+        - `docker-compose -f docker/docker-compose.yml run --rm app`

 * (if you don't want to use Docker) Run with Python in a Virtual Environment